-The processing line is mainly dedicated to Sentinel-1 TOPSAR acquisitions.
-In this case, the input data are pairs of master and slave bursts in SLC format.
-In best cases, Sentinel-1 has a revisit cycle of 6 days.
-Given that ice motion can already cause very large displacements over 6 days, only short temporal baselines are selected (6 and 12 days).
-Moreover, the changing state of the ice during the melting season can cause decorrelation and prevent InSAR measurements.
-Therefore, we mainly focus on the winter season.
+For Sentinel-1 TOPSAR acquisition, the input data are pairs of master and slave bursts in SLC format.
+In best cases, Sentinel-1 has a revisit cycle of 6 days (currently 12 days).
 Sentinel-1 IW and EW TOPS Mode SLC Products, as provided by ESA, consist of 3 or 5 sub-swaths, each consisting of a series of bursts, each burst has been processed as a separate SLC image.
 By importing Sentinel-1 SLC IW/EW SLC products into the software system each burst is extracted separately and the corresponding metadata information is stored in separate files.
-We especially take care to assign correct azimuth timing and slant-range timing for each burst, which is needed for debursting and for co-registering corresponding bursts of repeat pass acquisitions.
-Within the IV processor software an imported burst can be treated the same way as a frame of Stripmap Mode SAR data, except for the phase de-ramping needed during the resampling step.
+We take care to assign correct azimuth timing and slant-range timing for each burst, which is needed for debursting and for co-registering corresponding bursts of repeat pass acquisitions.
+Within the IV processor software an imported burst can be treated the same way as a frame of Stripmap Mode SAR data (e.g. SAOCOM), except for the phase de-ramping needed during the resampling step.